sugar free diabetic friendly broken glass cake

 Cool Whip or whipped cream for the low-calorie broken glass cake

-The reason this recipe calls for a sugar-free cool whip is to keep the recipe as low-calorie as possible.
+The reason this recipe calls for a sugar-free Cool Whip is to keep the recipe as low-calorie as possible.
 If you can’t get sugar-free choose as low a calorie, low-carb version as the substitute.
-Using homemade whip cream is also a great option but will increase the calorie content.
+Using homemade whipped cream is also a great option but will increase the calorie content.

 Disclaimer: This post contains affiliate links.
 We receive a small commission when purchases are made through our links.